AFLplusplus/LibAFL/README.md

 - `portable`: `LibAFL` can be built in `no_std` mode.
 Inject LibAFL in obscure targets like embedded devices and hypervisors.
 - `adaptable`: You can replace each part of LibAFL.
 For example, `BytesInput` is just one potential form input: feel free to add an AST-based input for structured fuzzing, and more.
-- `scalable`: `Low Level Message Passing`, `LLMP` for short, allows LibAFL to scale almost linearly over cores, and via TCP to multiple machines!
+- `scalable`: `Low Level Message Passing`, `LLMP` for short, allows LibAFL to scale almost linearly over cores, and via TCP to multiple machines soon!
 - `fast`: We do everything we can at compile time, keeping runtime overhead minimal.
 - `bring your own target`: We support binary-only modes, like Frida-Mode, as well as multiple compilation passes for sourced-based instrumentation.
 Of course it's easy to add custom instrumentation backends.
 - `usable`: We hope.
 But we'll let you be the judge.
 Enjoy LibAFL.